MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 1. In the OnStart, change **Set(FabrikamFrontColor,RGBA(255,255,255,1))** to `Set(FabrikamFrontColor,Color.Black)`

-1. Select the ellipses (...) to the right of App and select **Run OnStart**.
+1. Select the ellipsis (...) to the right of App and select **Run OnStart**.
 Note that the colors change.

 1. Select **Save**.